shaden-2000/SDA-Capstone1/README.md

 # SDA-Capstone1

-### This project entails typical Analytical Data Engineering, involving the ingestion of data from various sources and its loading into the Snowflake data warehouse.
-Within the warehouse, after undergoing a series of data transformation processes, we prepare the data for Business Intelligence (BI) usage.
-The BI tool Metabase connects to the data warehouse to generate diverse dashboards and reports.
+### This project entails typical Analytical Data Engineering using (ETL) process, involving the ingestion of data from various sources into the Snowflake data warehouse.
+Within the warehouse, after undergoing a series of data transformation and loading processes, we prepare the data for Business Intelligence (BI) usage. using Metabase to connects to the data warehouse to generate diverse dashboards and reports.

 ![ae_sda_full](https://github.com/shaden-2000/SDA-Capstone1/assets/100734021/12f59bb6-5f65-4362-b901-eb184653d1b2)

-### Part One: Data Ingestion
+### Part One: Data Ingestion - (E)TL process
 ![ae_sda_di](https://github.com/shaden-2000/SDA-Capstone1/assets/100734021/2551b1f2-9b02-49e1-ab71-0ff12d4d5124)

 #### Source 1 - AWS RDS Postgres